abhishekkmr25/Time-Series-Forecasting-of-Stock-Price/README.md

 This project analyzes and forecasts Apple's (AAPL) stock price using statistical and deep learning models.

-The project compares ARIMA, LSTM, and GRU models for stock price forecasting and evaluates their performance using standard error metrics.
+The project compares ARIMA, ARIMAX, LSTM, and GRU models for stock price forecasting and evaluates their performance using standard error metrics.

 ## Features